signalfx/splunk-otel-java-lambda/README.md

    Lambda function code.
 For more information about available context propagators, see the [Propagator settings](https://github.com/open-telemetry/opentelemetry-java/tree/v1.1.0/sdk-extensions/autoconfigure#customizing-the-opentelemetry-sdk) for the OpenTelemetry Java.
-6. By default, the Splunk Lambda wrapper uses a `otlp` exporter to send traces to Splunk APM.
+6. By default, the Splunk Lambda wrapper uses an OpenTelemetry Protocol (`otlp`) exporter to send traces to Splunk APM.

    If you want to use this exporter, set these environment variables in your Lambda function code: